How Will You Know If You Have Been Selected for the DV Lottery?

 Using the Entrant Status Check system to check whether the application you submitted for the Diversity Immigrant Visa Lottery (“DV Lottery”) has been chosen.

-You've submitted your application for the Diversity Immigrant Visa Lottery ("DV Lottery") and are now waiting patiently to learn whether or not you are one of the 50,000 foreign citizens to have the chance to apply for U.S. permanent residence (a "green card").
+You've submitted your application for the Diversity Immigrant Visa Lottery ("DV Lottery") and are now waiting patiently to learn whether or not you are one of the 50,000 foreign citizens to "win."
+Winners can apply for U.S. permanent residence (a "green card").
 This article discusses how the lucky winners are chosen and notified.
-To learn more about which foreign citizens are eligible and how to apply, you can read Winning a Green Card Through the Visa Lottery.

 You Can Check Your Status Beginning in Early May of the Year After You Apply

+The DV Lottery has been fully automated, such that would-be immigrants from eligible countries may register only online.
 Entries to the DV Lottery are accepted each autumn (usually for about a month from October to November, but check the DV Lottery website to make sure).

-How to Use the Entrant Status Check
+How to Use the DV Lottery Entrant Status Check

 Hold onto the confirmation number that you were given when you submitted your lottery entry, because you will need it to use the Entrant Status Check.
 If you lost it, you can retrieve it in the Entrant Status Check website if you know the email address you used to register for the lottery and certain personal information that will confirm your identity.
 Don't ask the State Department to give you your confirmation number any other way—they won't be able to.